ReScience/ReScience-submission/article/article.md

 C\nolinebreak[4]\hspace{-0.05em}\raisebox{.4ex}{\tiny{\bf ++}}, but the source code is not publicly available.
 The implementation we propose is coded in the NEST [@Gewaltig_07_11204] framework, one of the modern actively developed simulation platforms that is publicly available.
 The code uses the Python interface [@Eppler09_12] for legibility.
-The model and analysis scripts are implemented using Python 2.7.6.
+The model and analysis scripts are implemented using Python 3.5.2, and also tested with Python 2.7.6.

 # Methods